npm JavaScript

 package.json

-This is final package.json file
+This is the final package.json file.

 Github actions

-Code passed all of the provided tests
+The code passed all tests

 Test results for multiple versions of node